100 Amazing Old Fashioned Baby Names For Boys And Girls

 68. Sophia

-The name Sophia was very popular amongst the European royals in the middle ages.
+The vintage girl name Sophia was very popular amongst the European royals in the middle ages.
 Its popularity increased manifolds with the arrival of the German Hanover monarchy.
 This name is a Greek word for virtue.
+In the mid-1900s, the popularity of Sophia dropped, but it soon picked up.
+In 2006, it reached the top 10 names and has managed to maintain its position (1).

 69. Emma

-Emma is a quintessential feminine name coming from the Germanic origin.
+Emma is a quintessential feminine name with a Germanic origin.
 It’s believed to be a derivative for Emily, Emmeline and Emily.
-The name Emma dropped in popularity during the40s, but bounced back in the late 90s.
+The name Emma dropped in popularity during the 40s, but bounced back in the late 90s.
+Several actresses including Emma Thompson, Emma Stone, and Emma Watson are popular people with this name.

 70. Charlotte